mroderick/hidden-flash-crouching-firefox/README.md

 This is (somewhat) reduced testcase for a Firefox4/Win bug, where Flash is sometimes invisible until a mouseover event fires

+In order to make it easy to reproduce, the content of this repository is being served up at <http://roderick.dk/experiments/hidden-flash-crouching-firefox/>

 ## Steps to reproduce

 1. Load the webpage in one of the following **Windows** versions of Firefox: 4.0, 4.0.1, Nightly 2011-05-10